Welcome to our earthship

-If you've ever dreamed of building your own eco friendly home and breaking free from the rat race we're here to help you.
+If you've ever dreamed of building your own eco friendly home and breaking free from the rat race we're here to inspire you.

-This blog contains a wealth of information about our earthship build - how we added on a geodesic dome using papercrete and adobe, building a barn from pallettes, and many other eco friendly, some might say mad cap, ways of creating your dream home.
+This blog contains a wealth of information and pics showing our earthship build - how we added a geodesic dome using papercrete and adobe, building a shed from pallettes, and many other eco friendly, some might say mad cap, ways of creating your dream home.

 You can also read about life in an earthship, using solar power to cook, up-cycling pretty much everything and anything and learning how to live with the land in a permaculture kinda way.

 We started building an earthship in the Almeria Province of Andalucia, Spain in 2007.
 In September 2014 we eventually moved in, even though there's still lots to do to finish it.

 This has been an epic journey for us which we've kept a record of here in our blog.
 There's information on how we built our earthship, what eco friendly materials we used and how we're living our life in the slow lane in southern Spain.